DharambirAgrawal/Algorithms/README.md

 - **Multiple Algorithms**:
   - **Selection Sort**: Repeatedly selects the smallest element from the unsorted portion
   - **Binary Insertion**: Uses binary search to find the insertion position, making it more efficient
-  - More algorithms coming soon!
+  - More algorithms coming soon like bubble sort!

 ### How to Run